Is clonidine addictive

 Clonidine addiction typically develops when individuals take the medication in higher doses or more frequently than prescribed.
 Some may also misuse clonidine in combination with other substances to enhance its effects.

-See also Clonidine at night
+See also Clonidine patch dose equivalent

 Signs of Clonidine Addiction